theGobindSingh/ANIME-scraper-Downloader/README.md

 It is pretty easy to use;
 Download the .exe file and you're good to go.
+ ### Please exclude the .exe file from your antivirus otherwise it won't run.
+(Don't worry, it does not has a virus.)

 The source code is also available as a .py file :)